Lower Bounds on the F-pure Threshold and Extremal Singularities: Introduction

 \subsection{Comparison to Lower Bounds for Log Canonical threshold}

+Lower bounds on log canonical thresholds have been studied in \cite{CheltsovPark}, \cite{deFernexEinMustata}, and \cite{DemailyPham}.
 Our lower bound on the $F$-pure threshold immediately implies an analogous bound on the log canonical threshold of a complex hypersurface by reduction to characteristic $p$; see \S \ref{charzero}.
 However, while sharp in prime characteristics, the corresponding bound for the log canonical threshold is far from sharp.
 This is to be expected: singularities in prime characteristic can be "bad" in ways not possible over $\mathbb C$.

-For example, de Fernex, Ein, and Musta\c{t}\u{a} \cite{EinMustata} prove that for a complex homogeneous polynomial of degree $d$ in $n$ variables, the log canonical threshold is bounded below by
+For example, de Fernex, Ein, and Musta\c{t}\u{a} \cite{deFernexEinMustata} prove that for a complex homogeneous polynomial of degree $d$ in $n$ variables, the log canonical threshold is bounded below by

 where $r$ is the dimension of the singular locus of the corresponding affine hypersurface.
 The corresponding statement in positive characteristic, however, is spectacularly false.
 For example, the polynomial in characteristic $p$ defined by